Learning Hierarchically Structured Concepts: Analysis of Noisy Learning

-\paragraph{Proof idea.} First we bound the change of the potential during a period of $T$ rounds (\autoref{lem:potentialbound}).
-We then derive very rough bounds on the change of a single weight during such a period (\autoref{lem:weight_change}).
-Using these rough results, we are able to prove much more precise bounds on the change of the weights in a given interval of length $T$.
-It turns out that the way the weights change depends highly on the other weights, which makes the analysis non-trivial.
-The way we show that weights converge, is by using the following potential $\psi$.
-Fix an arbitrary time $t$ and let $w_{min}(t)$ and $w_{max}(t)$ be the minimum and maximum weights among $w_{1}(t),w_{k}(t), \dots, w_{k}(t)$, respectively.
+We first bound the worst-case change of any weight $w_i$ during a period of $T$ rounds (\autoref{lem:Eprimeholds}), assuming that the weight at the beginning of the period, $w_i(t)$, is in the interval $[ \frac{\sqrt{p}}{4k}, \frac{4}{\sqrt{p}}] $.
+Namely, we show that for some small $\delta_1$ (defined in \autoref{sec:noisy-weight-change-individual}), we have $(1-\delta_1) w_i(t) \leq w_i(t+T) \leq (1+\delta_1)w_i(t)$.
+We later show that this assumption holds w.h.p. throughout the first $n^6$ rounds.
+It turns out that the way an individual weight changes depends strongly on the other weights in $F$ and on the neurons of the previous layer that fire.
+More precisely, it depends on $z(t)$, which can change dramatically between rounds, rendering the analysis non-trivial.
+In order to show that the weights converge to $\bar{w}$, we use the potential function $\psi(\cdot)$.
+For any time $t$, let $w_{min}(t)$ and $w_{max}(t)$ be the minimum and maximum weight, respectively, among $\{ w_{i}(t) ~|~ i \in F\}$.
 Let